prantoc/prantoc/README.md

 - 👨‍💻 All of my projects are available at [https://pranto-chakraborty.netlify.app/](https://pranto-chakraborty.netlify.app/)

-- 💬 Ask me about **ReactJs, NodeJs, JavaScript, Laravel and API development**
+- 💬 Ask me about **ReactJs, NodeJs, ExpressJS, JavaScript, Laravel and API development**

 - 📫 You can reach me **chakrabortypranto39@gmail.com**